Social-xxx/app-list/README.md

 # Channel List

 The source data is in `/channels`.
-Each channel has its own file with the filename being the chainId representation as name and `.json` as extension.
+Each channel has its own file with the filename being the channelId representation as name and `.json` as extension.

 ## Example

-two files (`yourChainId.json` and `yourChainId.png` ) are required:
+two files (`yourChannelId.json` and `yourChannelId.png` ) are required:

 ```
 └── channels
     ├── info
-    │   └── yourChainId.json
+    │   └── yourChannelId.json
     └── logo
-        └── yourChainId.png
+        └── yourChannelId.png
 ```

 If you wish to add your Channel, please follow the Channel template :